jclouds/legacy-jclouds/documentation/devguides/contributing-to-jclouds.markdown

 For example, an `exists(resource)` method would return ListenableFuture&lt;Boolean&gt;, if in the AsyncClient, and boolean if in the normal Client.
 In this case, a `ResourceNotFoundException` simply means the resource isn't there, and should return false, rather than throw an exception.
-On you AsyncClient, decaare an `ExceptionParser` on the method you'd like to control.
+On you AsyncClient, declare an `ExceptionParser` on the method you'd like to control.

 Here's an example of common conventions, where an exception is ok: